FelixOnline/v2/content/articles/2011-10-14-one-little-piggy-went-to-market.md

 subtitle: >
   Rory Fenton talks about his struggles with free market and government interaction
 date: "2011-10-14 10:19:40 +0100"

 # Attributes from Felix Online V1
 id: "1541"
 old_path: /politics/1541/one-little-piggy-went-to-market
 aliases:
  - /politics/1541/one-little-piggy-went-to-market
+imported: true
+comments:
+ - The problem with lemons is real good but didnt John Hassard say that the optimum solution to the Prisoners Dilemma was cooperation With selective restrained amounts of dicking on peopleDamn straight But the market wont provide proper incentives for this other than forming competition killing cartels Cooperation is the optimum solution but regulation may be required to make sure its the one people go for A rational individual will snitch on his friend a rational system will force them to cooperate I think

 # Article Taxonomies
 categories:
  - politics
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true